DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Amanda_Scardamaglia_def/index.markdown

 [IMG1]

-Fig. 1: Google Search Engine Response to Keyword Search for LACOSTE
+("Fig. 1.
+Google Search Engine Response to Keyword Search for LACOSTE")

 Returning to sponsored links, advertisers using AdWords are able to specify each part of the three-part sponsored link.
 The advertiser can